 Dominant Social Theme: The West faces great challenges and must change its ways.

 Free-Market Analysis: Dambisa Moyo's first book, Dead Aid, was certainly impressive.
-Moyo, a woman of color with a distinguished background, was not afraid to explain how Western aid was hurting impoverished countries.
+Mayo, a woman of color with a distinguished background, was not afraid to explain how Western aid was hurting impoverished countries.
 The accusations carried weight, and many have been eagerly awaiting her next book, How the West Was Lost.
 The Telegraph's review, excerpted above, is an advance one.
-But it does provide clues as to what Moyo has produced as a follow up.
+But it does provide clues as to what Mayo has produced as a follow up.

 Moyo's new book seems less groundbreaking than her first.
 According to the Telegraph, she blames governments for the West's plight; but in the 21st century, we would argue that there is a need to go beyond formulas that blame elected officials for the world's woes.
 The issue in our view is the Anglo-American power elite that stands behind the West's governments and has pushed for programs that on our humble estimation weaken the West in order to make global governance more likely.

 Moyo obviously has a different interpretation; and certainly she certainly has the credentials to support whatever argument she wishes to make.
 According to the Telegraph, she achieved a chemistry degree and MBA at Washington DC's American University, a doctorate in economics from Oxford and a masters from Harvard before working as a consultant at the World Bank and then for nearly a decade at Goldman.
 Since the publication of her first book, Moya has been literally besieged with honors.
 Here's some more on her background from Wikipedia:

 • In May 2009, TIME Magazine named Moyo as one of the world's 100 most influential people.